Help your kids learn to cope with anything! Learn the secrets to raising resilient, optimistic kids who can bounce back when things get tough.

 Growth mindset is now something I actively teach my children because I know how it affects their ability to remain optimistic.

-Rebecca Louik, creator of the popular Big Life Journal explains it this way: “A willingness to confront challenges, a passion for learning, and viewing failure as a springboard for growth are all characteristics associated with a growth mindset.
+Rebecca Louik from Big Life Journal explains it this way: “A willingness to confront challenges, a passion for learning, and viewing failure as a springboard for growth are all characteristics associated with a growth mindset.
 Not surprisingly, this type of mindset is strongly linked to greater happiness and achievement in life”.

 In other words, if we want our kids to be more optimistic, they need to know they are capable of raising the bar of what they can achieve.
 It’s within their control.